Thylacoleo: Description

 T. carnifex was a large carnivore, comparable to living big cats in size.
 Measurements taken from a number of specimens show they averaged 101 to 130 kg in weight, although individuals as large as 124–160 kg might not have been uncommon, and the largest weight was of 128–164 kg.
 This would make it comparable to female lions and female tigers in general size.
 Estimates of the size of T. carnifex based on dental remains are typically dubious, in contrast to estimates based on proximal limb bone circumference.
+It is speculated that the species may have had some form of striped pattern based on rock art found in Arnhem Land which may depict the species, although this is uncertain.